LJMUSoE/CanvasHacks/Editor/README.md

 This project contains various enhancement to the Canvas VLE / LMS, relating to working with the page editor.

 Enhancements included in this Userscript:
-* When in the HTML view, the contents of the page can be beautified so that the structure of the HTML can be easily send.
+* When in the HTML view, the contents of the page can be beautified so that the structure of the HTML can be easily seen.
-* A simple UI is provided to add [FlexBox Grid](https://community.canvaslms.com/thread/2767) elements into the HTML view.
-[FlexBox Grid](http://flexboxgrid.com/) is a simple set of page styles that create columns on a page, in a way that is kind to Accessibility software and can adapt to narrow display sizes.
+* A simple UI is provided to add Web standards-compliant columns and other horizontal content, without using tables.
+Avoiding tables allows the horizontal page content to reorganise itself to fit narrow page sizes, while also making the page interact better with accessibility software.
+* A simple UI is provided to add parapraphs with pinline borders.

 ## Installation
-1. Install [TamperMonkey](http://tamperMonkey.net/) for your browser (tested with Chrome.)
+1. Install the [TamperMonkey](http://tamperMonkey.net/) extension for your browser, if you haven't already (tested with Chrome.)
 2. Add the [main.user.js](https://raw.githubusercontent.com/LJMUSoE/CanvasHacks/master/Editor/main.user.js) script to TamperMonkey.

 ## Introduction

 TamperMonkey is a popular Google Chrome browser extension that lets users augment existing web pages to (unofficially) change or add features.
-These augmentations are known as Userscripts – lightweight chunks of software that the user can add to TamperMonkey, designed to trigger when the browser visits specific web pages.
-Once triggered, a Userscript has broad access to add its own functionality into the page.
+These augmentations are known as 'Userscripts'.

 LJMU SoE has developed a TamperMonkey Userscript to help create pages with sophisticated styling.
-Users often resort to *tables* to do non-paragraph layouts in Canvas Pages, but tables are inflexible and can be confusing to accessibility software.
-On a narrow display (such as a smart phone) a table cannot be broken apart and re-flowed to fit the dimensions of the screen.
-Screen readers need to guess the order in which the cells in a table should be read, which may not correspond with the way the content flows between cells visually.
-The solution to these problems is to define content using regular non-table HTML, but tell the browser to group elements horizontally when the display width permits it, and vertically when it doesn't.
-This not only allows the browser to re-structure the page to fit the available space, but also guarantees the document's structure will better match its reading order (which aids screen readers.)
+Users often resort to *tables* to do sophisticated layouts in Canvas Pages, but using tables merely for layout has long been discouraged on the Web.
+On a narrow display (such as a smart phone) a table cannot be broken apart, to be reflowed to fit within the dimensions of the screen.
+Also, using tables for layout can obfuscate the natural reading order of elements on the page, causing issues with accessibility software such as screen readers.
+Since the early 2000s Web standards have provided technologies to create sophisticated layouts that can adapt to different page widths, and also maintain an unambiguous reading order.

-Canvas already employs a solution for re-flowing horizontal content, called [FlexBox Grid.](https://community.canvaslms.com/thread/2767) FlexBox Grid is available for use on Pages, but to apply it to a page the author has to have a solid understanding of Web style languages (Cascading Style Sheets.)
-This Userscript adds a few simple controls **to the HTML editor** in Canvas Pages (note: not the Rich Text Editor) that helps add such content, without the author needing any understanding of Web stylesheets.
+Using these Web standards, Canvas includes a simple mechanism to include horizontal content -- columns -- called [FlexBox Grid.](https://community.canvaslms.com/thread/2767) FlexBox Grid is available for use on Pages, but to apply it to a page the author has to have a solid understanding of Web style languages (Cascading Style Sheets.)
+This Userscript adds a few simple controls **to the HTML editor** in Canvas Pages (note: not the Rich Text Editor) that helps add such content, without a knowledge of Web standards.

 > This Userscript is an unofficial add-on to Canvas; **it is not endorsed by Canvas**.
 If it works for you, great, but don’t phone Canvas Support if it fails.